JochenSieg/microminer_utils/Readme.md

 # MicroMiner Utils

-MicroMiner searches local residue-centered 3D micro-environments in protein structure databases.
+MicroMiner searches similar local residue-centered 3D micro-environments in protein structure databases.

 This repository provides auxiliary scripts and utility to annotate mutation datasets (like ProTherm) with structures for the mutants.